Konstantina5/React_Chat_Widget/README.md

-# React Chat Widget
+# React Chat Widget Web Component

-A customizable React chat widget that can be easily embedded into any website.
+A customizable chat widget implemented as a web component that can be easily embedded into any website, regardless of the frontend framework used.
 This widget provides a modern chat interface with real-time messaging capabilities through WebSockets.

+## Features

+- **Framework-agnostic**: Works with any website or application, regardless of the technology stack
+- **Shadow DOM encapsulation**: Styles are isolated and won't conflict with your existing CSS
+- **Real-time messaging**: WebSocket integration for instant communication
+- **Customizable**: Configure the widget through attributes or JavaScript properties
+- **Modern UI**: Built with React and exposed as a standard web component

 ## Prerequisites